 While Google Fi is pretty amazing for traveling, it does come with a few disadvantages that you should be aware of.
-First is the loss of features for non-Fi phones.
-Besides a host of Android phones, one of the biggest collections of phones apart of the non-Fi list is Apple's iPhones.
+First is the the fact that you won't get several key features if your phone is not "Designed for Fi."
+Most Android phones aren't in this list, but even more conspicuously, Apple's iPhones are non-Fi phones.

-For iPhones, Wi-Fi for calls and texts is possible via the Google Fi app, forcing you to pay $0.20 per minute no matter who you call.
-And since this is a Google MVNO, there is no Fi model iPhone, which means Apple users will always deal with this problem for the foreseeable future.
+For iPhones, using Wi-Fi for calls and texts is only possible via the Google Fi app, forcing you to pay $0.20 per minute no matter who you call.
+And since this is a Google MVNO, there is no Designed for Fi iPhone, which means Apple users will always deal with this problem for the foreseeable future.
 Wi-Fi calling and texting are also sketchy for non-Fi Android phones.

 You can work around this by linking your number with Google Hangouts and using the app to make calls.
-Android users will need to download the Hangouts Dialer app as well to enable the app to be used to make Wi-Fi calls.
-Once connected, you can make Wi-Fi calls when using the Hangout app (or Hangout Dialer app) which will follow the same rates including free calls to the US.
+Android users will need to download the Hangouts Dialer app as well to enable Wi-Fi calling.
+But once you've done that, you can make Wi-Fi calls through the Hangouts app, and the same rates discussed above will apply, including free calls to the US.